-Underlying the safety and efficacy of L1-79 is a novel mechanistic theory of action that integrates extensive bodies of pre-existing medical research into a more unified theory of autism than has been previously possible.
-This theory includes the ability to modulate the functions of the following:
+Underlying the safety and efficacy of L1-79 is a novel mechanism of action theory that integrates extensive pre-existing medical research into a more unified theory of autism than has been previously possible.
+This theory includes the ability to modulate catecholamines and impact the functions of the following:

 - Mechanisms in the central nervous system (CNS) which regulate mood, attention, reward, irritability, attention, motor function and other elements in the brain which appear to be affected by autism;